 If you’re worried your baby isn’t getting enough milk, there are several easy steps you can take to monitor their feeds and encourage better milk production in your body.

 Practicing skin to skin and implementing more frequent feedings are typically the best first steps.
 And you should also examine your diet, stress levels and medications.

 Each of the tips and techniques below with decrease how long it takes for breast milk to refill and stimulate your milk supply.

 Skin contact is incredibly beneficial to milk supply.
 This simple act produces oxytocin, also known as the love hormone which helps mothers and babies bond and also stimulates and increases milk production.

 Skin to skin is a great way to encourage the let-down reflex to get things flowing.
 You can also try using a warm compress or massaging the breast during and after feeds.

 Breastfeeding works by supply and demand.
 So, the easiest and most effective way to increase supply is to increase the amount of feeds in day.
 You should aim to feed 8 or more times a day.

 3. Weigh baby before and after feedings

 Weighing your baby can help determine how many ounces of milk your baby gets from feeds.
 Measure these amounts against the recommended intake for their age to see if your milk supply falls short for what they need.
-If you feel you’re not producing enough milk for baby, follow more tips and suggestions below!
+If you feel you’re not producing enough breast milk for baby, follow more tips and suggestions below!